Tag: Stephen Gethins

 Stephen Gethins – 2016 Parliamentary Question to the Foreign and Commonwealth Office

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what recent discussions he has had with his EU counterparts on tensions in Nagorno-Karabakh.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what recent representations his Department has made to the governments of Armenia and Azerbaijan on the situation in Nagorno-Karabakh.

 Mr David Lidington

 The UK is deeply concerned about the recent upsurge in fighting on the Nagorno-Karabakh line of contact.
 I issued a statement on 2 April calling for the sides to halt the fighting and to exercise restraint.
-While the UK has no direct role in negotiations, we strongly support the work of the Organisation for Security and Co-operation in Europe (OSCE) Minsk Group Co-Chairs.
-On 18 April, I raised Nagorno-Karabakh at the Foreign Affairs Council in Luxembourg and expressed my desire to see the Co-Chairs inject new energy into the process.
+After four days of intense fighting, a ceasefire was announced on 5 April; although the situation remains tense.
+While the UK has no direct role in negotiations, we strongly support the work of the Organisation for Security and Co-operation in Europe (OSCE) Minsk Group Co-Chairs, who have recently visited the region.
 We will continue to urge the sides to work with the Minsk Group Co-Chairs to reach a negotiated peace settlement.

 The below Parliamentary question was asked by Stephen Gethins on 2016-09-02.